Dream pop: 1960s–1970s: Origins

-Early–mid 1980s: Development
+Early 1980s: Emergence and development

 A.J.
 Ramirez of PopMatters recognises an evolutionary line from gothic rock to dream pop.
 The early 1980s gothic-derived "ethereal wave" subgenre, with its effects-laden guitar sounds and female vocals, led to the dream pop and shoegaze scenes; it was represented by Cocteau Twins and labels such as 4AD and Projekt Records.
 Rolling Stone describes "modern dream pop" as originating with the early 1980s work of Cocteau Twins and their contemporaries.
-AllMusic's Jason Ankeny credits the Cocteau Twins' "distinctly ethereal" sound and singer Elizabeth Fraser's operatic, indecipherable vocals with defining their label, the UK-based 4AD.
-According to Pitchfork, Vini Reilly of the Durutti Column "embodied the cliché of the suicidal dream-pop guitarist in the mid-1980s" with his "narcotic performances" presaging later acts such as My Bloody Valentine and Galaxie 500.
+AllMusic's Jason Ankeny credits Cocteau Twins' "distinctly ethereal" sound and singer Elizabeth Fraser's operatic, indecipherable vocals with defining their label, the UK-based 4AD.
+According to Paste, the band crystallized their "swelling, euphoric" dream pop sound on the 1984 album Treasure, with guitarist Robin Guthrie conjuring an array of "woozy textures from his arsenal of effects pedals."

 The 1984 album It'll End in Tears by 4AD's "dream-pop supergroup" This Mortal Coil was conceived by label head Ivo Watts-Russell and featured members of Cocteau Twins and Dead Can Dance.
 The album helped "set the template for dream pop" and associated the formerly gothic-affiliated UK label with the style.
-The album's 1983 single, the Tim Buckley cover "Song to the Siren", became an influential work in the genre, and saw success in the UK Indie Chart, remaining there consistently for two years.
+The album's 1983 lead single, the Tim Buckley cover "Song to the Siren", was an influential work in the genre, and saw success in the UK Indie Chart, remaining there consistently for two years.
+Other early acts to touch on the style included Lori and the Chameleons, Dif Juz, and the Durutti Column.
+According to Pitchfork, Vini Reilly of the Durutti Column "embodied the cliché of the suicidal dream-pop guitarist in the mid-1980s" with his "narcotic performances" presaging later acts such as My Bloody Valentine and Galaxie 500.
+The Dif Juz album Extractions (1985) expanded the dream pop sound, incorporating saxophone, shifting tonalities, and off-kilter rhythms.

 Film director David Lynch, unable to obtain the rights to This Mortal Coil's version of "Song to the Siren" for his 1986 film Blue Velvet, enlisted composer Angelo Badalamenti and singer Julee Cruise to record a replacement track.
-The result was "Mysteries of Love", described by Rolling Stone as a significant development of the dream pop sound which "gave the genre its synthy sheen".
-The trio of Cruise, Lynch and Badalamenti later recorded the 1989 album Floating into the Night, which further elaborated on the style and featured the Twin Peaks theme and UK top 10 single "Falling".
+The result was "Mysteries of Love", described by Rolling Stone as a significant development of the dream pop sound that "gave the genre its synthy sheen".
+Cruise's, Lynch's and Badalamenti's 1989 album Floating into the Night further elaborated on the style and featured the Twin Peaks theme and UK top 10 single "Falling".